Splitter Theorems for Graph Immersions: -edge-connected graphs, even

-\begin{lem} Let $G$ be an internally $k$-edge-connected graph in which every vertex of degree $<k$ is of even degree.
-If $d(x)$ is odd, then there exists $y \in V(G)\setminus x$ such that $\lambda (x, y)\geq k+1$. \end{lem} \begin{pf} We prove the statement by induction on $|V(G)|$.
-Note that by parity, there must exist another vertex of odd degree, $y$, in $G$.
-If every cut separating $x$ from $y$ is of size $\geq k+1$, by Menger's Theorem (Theorem \ref{Menger}) we are done.
-Otherwise, there exists a $k$-edge-cut $\delta (Y)$, with $y \in Y$, separating $x$ from $y$.
+\begin{proof} We prove the statement by induction on $|V(G)|$.
+Note that by parity, there must exist another vertex $y \in V(G)$ with odd degree.
+Note that since $d(y)$ is odd and $k$ is even, we have $d(y)\ge k+1$.
+If every edge-cut separating $x$ from $y$ has size at least $k+1$, by Menger's Theorem (\cref{Menger}) we are done.
+Otherwise, there exists an edge-cut $\delta (Y)$ {\color \col of size at most $k$}, with $y \in Y$, separating $x$ from $y$.
+Note that since $d(y)\ge k+1$, we have $|Y|\geq 2$ and so $d(Y) = k$.